 A Lucky Day: Tales of Misfortune by Hyun Jin-geon

-Hyun Jin-geon stands as a master of the modern Korean short story, celebrated for his clarity of prose, sharp social realism, and profound empathy for the marginalized.
-This collection brings together some of his most famous and enduring works, each a powerful meditation on the human condition during the colonial era.
+Hyun Jin-geon (1900–1943) was a master of the modern Korean short story, celebrated for his clarity of prose, sharp social realism, and a profound, often devastating sense of irony.

 A Poor Man's Wife (1920)

-In A Poor Man's Wife (Bin-cheo), Hyun Jin-geon turns his attention to the domestic sphere.
-The story explores the delicate balance of love and poverty in a young couple's marriage, as the husband's struggles as an intellectual clash with the wife's tireless devotion and quiet sacrifices.
-It is a tender and nuanced portrayal of the resilience and vulnerability of the human heart.
+In A Poor Man's Wife (Bin-cheo), Hyun Jin-geon turns his realist gaze to the domestic sphere.
+The story explores the delicate, often strained balance of love and poverty in a young intellectual's marriage.

 B-sagam and Love Letters (1925)

-B-sagam and Love Letters (B-sagam-gwa love letter) is a sharp and humorous critique of the rigid social and sexual mores of early 20th-century Korea.
-Through the character of B-sagam, a stern and puritanical dormitory matron who is secretly obsessed with the love letters of her students, Hyun Jin-geon exposes the hypocrisy and repressed desires that lay beneath the surface of respectable society.
+B-sagam and Love Letters (B-sagam-gwa love letter) is a sharp and surprisingly humorous critique of the rigid social and sexual mores of early 20th-century Korea.

 Hometown (1923)